 - Happy 44th birthday to Sean Ono Lennon, the musician and actor who was born on the same day as his famous father, John Lennon (1975)

 - 70,000 protesters march in Leipzig to demand the legalization of opposition groups and democratic reforms in East Germany (1989)

-- Democratic elections in Afghanistan were held for the first time (2004)
+- Democratic presidential elections were held in Afghanistan for the first time (2004)

 And on this day in 2010, Chile‘s 33 trapped miners cheered and embraced each other in the darkness as a drill punched into the underground chamber where they had been stuck for an agonizing 66 days while the world came together to engineer a rescue.

 And on this day in 2006, the ORBIS Flying Eye Hospital landed for the first time in Vietnam.
 The DC-10 wide-body aircraft had been converted into a ophthalmic surgical center for doctors to give sight to the poor.
 During its first quarter century— from 1982 when ORBIS took-off on its first sight-saving mission—more than three million people have received medical treatment.